- 4 comments

 Day 4: On this day, you will reach the highest part of the trek.
 At 859m above sea level, you will climb the fourth and final pass of your journey: Paso Virginia.
 As you descend the other side you will have breath-taking views of the Beagle Channel before heading back to Puerto Williams.

 You can extend your trek to 5 days by camping at Laguna Los Guanacos, located at the base of Paso Virginia, on the fourth day and then make your way back to Puerto Williams on the fifth day.
-This gives you more opportunity to explore the stark and beautiful wilderness of Isla Navarino.
+This gives you more opportunities to explore the stark and beautiful wilderness of Isla Navarino.

 Puerto Williams is the starting point of the trek.
 You can either choose to fly (1.5hours) or take a very long boat ride (30 hours) across from Punta Arenas to reach the start point.
 If you fly you will be transported in a tiny 20-seater Twin Otter plane – not for the nervous flyer!